-As you prepare for the application and selection process for the Clarke DS Fellowship, make sure you build in time to prepare for the Physical Readiness Test.
-You’ll be required to pass this test, which is administered by the Diplomatic Security Service (DSS), if you are selected as a finalist.
-Not passing the test will disqualify you from the selection process.
+As you prepare for the application and selection process for the William D. Clarke, Sr. Diplomatic Security Fellowship, make sure you build in time to prepare for the Physical Readiness Test (PRT).

 So, grab a buddy and a stopwatch, and start training now.
 If you start now and practice consistently, you will be able to pass the test.
 Keep reading to find out what’s in the PRT, how to properly do the exercises, and what to avoid doing to ensure your success.